1. Gift giving

 Whilst most small businesses don’t have the budgets for high-profile endorsements that take advantage of existing sentiment, there are other and less costly ways of achieving the same effect:

-- Develop your personal brand to appeal to your target audience, this creates a natural comfort from the onset
+- Develop your personal brand to appeal to your target audience, this creates a natural comfort from the onset.
+And in the digital age, it's important to ensure that your online presence is aligned to your real world presence

 - Be a social brand and engage with your customers to discuss and share conversation on the things they’re interested in.
 This helps to build the relationship between you and current and prospective customers